johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-11-passive_acoustic_monitoring.md

 ### Greater survey coverage
 This applies to both time and space.
 Remote recording units can be deployed across entire landscapes and can record over long periods of time.
-It is much easier to scale up survey efforts when not reliant on expert observers being physically present in the field.
+It is much easier to scale up survey efforts when not reliant upon expert observers being physically present in the field.

 ### Detecting rare, elusive, and cryptic species
 With continuous recording schedules, your odds of capturing those few, scattered vocalizations